datacamp-content/courses-introduction-to-shell/chapter4.md

 Like other programs, the shell stores information in variables.
 Some of these,
 called *environment variables*,
-are created by the operating system and available all the time.
+are available all the time.
 Environment variables' names are conventionally written in upper case, and a few of the more commonly-used ones are shown below.